First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases

 \subsection{Comparison with experiments}

-The C14 Ta(Fe$_{2-x}$Al$_x$)$_2$ Laves phases were synthesized experimentally as reported by von Keitz et al. \cite{keitz2021laves} and Gasper et al. \cite{gasper2024mechanical}.
-In the study by Gasper et al.\cite{gasper2024mechanical}, Ta concentrations were maintained at 33 \%, while the Fe:Al ratio varied with values of 2, 1, and 0.5, according to energy-dispersive X-ray spectroscopy measurements.
-These compositions correspond to Ta$_4$Fe$_{5.4}$Al$_{2.7}$, Ta$_4$Fe$_{4}$Al$_{4}$, and Ta$_4$Fe$_{2.7}$Al$_{5.4}$, which lie between the energetically stable configurations Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$ identified in Figure \ref{fig:phase}.
+The C14 Ta(Fe$_{2-x}$Al$_x$)$_2$ Laves phases were synthesized and characterized at room temperature as reported by von Keitz et al. \cite{keitz2021laves} and Gasper et al. \cite{gasper2024mechanical}.
+Figure \ref{fig:2a} displays the $a$ and $c$ lattice constants of the lowest-energy structures predicted by DFT, compared with Ta(Fe$_{1-x}$Al$_x$)$_2$ samples synthesized and measured using X-ray diffraction by von Keitz et al. \cite{keitz2021laves}.
+The binary TaFe$_2$ converged to lattice parameters of $a$ = 4.784 $\mathrm{\AA{}}$ and $c$ = 7.843 $\mathrm{\AA{}}$.
+Both lattice constants increase with increasing Al content, consistent with the experimentally observed trend at room temperature, indicating the relevance of the simulated DFT cells to experimental samples.
+By interpolating between the simulated DFT values, the differences from experimental values are at most approximately 2.7\% for the $c$ constant and 0.4\% for the $a$ constants.
+Although the difference in the $c$ values is relatively larger, it also has a higher margin of error in von Keitz's experiments \cite{keitz2021laves}.
+In the study by Gasper et al. \cite{gasper2024mechanical}, Ta concentrations were maintained at 33 \%, while the Fe:Al ratio varied with values of 2, 1, and 0.5, according to energy-dispersive X-ray spectroscopy measurements.
+These compositions correspond to Ta$_4$Fe$_{5.4}$Al$_{2.7}$, Ta$_4$Fe$_{4}$Al$_{4}$, and Ta$_4$Fe$_{2.7}$Al$_{5.4}$, which lie between the energetically favorable configurations Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$ identified in Figure \ref{fig:phase}.
 Von Keitz et al. \cite{keitz2021laves} reported different compositions of Ta$_{4.2}$Fe$_{7.3}$Al$_{0.53}$, Ta$_{4.0}$Fe$_{7.0}$Al$_{1.0}$, Ta$_{3.7}$Fe$_{6.2}$Al$_{2.1}$, Ta$_{3.9}$Fe$_{5.1}$Al$_{3.0}$, and Ta$_{3.7}$Fe$_{4.1}$Al$_{4.2}$, where the Ta concentrations showed minor deviations from 33 \%.
 The deviations between the experimentally synthesized compositions and the theoretically predicted compositions may arise from two possible aspects.
-First, the experimentally synthesized compositions could be a mixture of stable Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$ motifs, possibly due to heterogeneous chemical distributions within the samples.
+First, the experimentally synthesized compositions could be a mixture of Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$ motifs, possibly due to heterogeneous chemical distributions within the samples.